Wednesday December 9, 2020 | 7:30PM

 Access to the concert is free, but donations are greatly appreciated.
 Concert will remain online one year from premiere date.

-This concert is generously supported by Dorothy Jantzen and Dr. Katherine E. Paton in memory of Stephen Drance
+This concert is generously supported by Dorothy Jantzen, an anonymous donor, and Dr. Katherine E. Paton in tribute to Stephen Drance

 Sehnsucht nach dem Fruehling

 Texts & Translations

 To view/download the texts & translations, click here.

 The second half of the eighteenth century saw the decline of a major form of vocal music at the rise of another: the cantata, the dominant genre for accompanied solo voice, waned in popularity, while the fledgling art song began to emerge.
 Stemming from the seventeenth-century preoccupation with vivid text expression, the cantata evolved alongside opera as a much more intimate genre with the same goal: to use music to bring texts to life.
 Cantatas used the same musical languages as opera: recitative and aria.
 Recitative in the early seventeenth century was a supple, unctuous mode of heightened declamation that often sought to represent the meaning of a text through literal musical analogues.
 For example, words such as “fly”, “flee”, and “run” resulted in cascades of notes over a single syllable of text, and dissonant melodic intervals underscored pained utterances.
 Though some critics decried this form of text painting as overly literal, it remained a staple of vocal music composition indefinitely.
 By the late seventeenth century, however, recitative became increasingly formulaic and purely concerned with efficient, speech-like delivery, so much so that if composers wanted to give heightened expression to a text—including text painting—they needed to turn to newer ways to set the words if they did not wish to write a full-scale aria.
 The result of this pursuit was the invention of a new mode of text expression: accompanied recitative.